List of Superstore characters: Amy Sosa

 Portrayed by America Ferrera, Amelia "Amy" Dubanowski (née Sosa), is a Cloud 9 employee of eleven years who worked as an associate, then floor supervisor, then is promoted to assistant manager, and very briefly store manager before going on strike in the season one finale.
 Amy immediately clashes with new associate Jonah, as he strives for change and has a sometimes pretentious attitude that annoys her.
 Although Amy was accepted to college, she never attended due to getting pregnant and marrying Adam instead, however she is currently enrolled in classes part time while working.
 Amy appears somewhat jaded, admitting she did not see herself still working at Cloud 9 more than ten years after starting her employment there.
 She has referred to Halloween as her favorite day of the year.

 Amy's parents are Ron and Connie Sosa.
 At age 19, she married her high school sweetheart, Adam, with whom she has a daughter, Emma.
 The episode "Cheyenne's Wedding" reveals that Amy and Adam got married after learning that Amy was pregnant.
 Adam refers to Amy as "Bean", because when they first got together he thought she looked like a naked bean.
-Amy was surprised when Glenn referenced her marital issues, and was further surprised when all of the coworkers also suggested they felt she was having issues at home as well.
+Amy acted surprised when Glenn referenced her marital issues, and was further surprised when all of the coworkers also suggested they felt she was having issues at home as well.
 After having a pregnancy scare, Amy realizes she is not happy and starts to question her marriage, admitting she was relieved to find out she wasn't pregnant.
 Following this incident Amy admits to Glenn that she and Adam decided to separate, though he continues to live in their basement.
 It was later revealed that they decided to divorce.

 In the season 3 episode "Gender Reveal", Amy tells Dina and Cheyenne she is pregnant, the result of a one-night stand she had with Adam when the two were feeling alone and vulnerable.
 Despite this, she tells Adam in the next episode that she has zero interest in getting back together.
 In the season 3 finale, Jonah and a pregnant Amy are caught on camera having a sexual encounter in the photo lab.